Zoumi-Dev/Merlin/README.md

-# Meliodas
+# Merlin
-The official bot meliodas, powered by Zoumi#0336
+The official bot merlin, powered by Zoumi#0336